FedOBD: Opportunistic Block Dropout for Efficiently Training Large-scale Neural Networks through Federated Learning: Experimental Evaluation

-\paragraph{Hardware \& Software.} The experiments are carried out on a server with 4 NVIDIA A100 GPUs, 1 AMD EPYC CPU and 252 GB of memory.
-The algorithm and experiment implementations are based on the PyTorch~\cite{paszke2017automatic} framework.
+\paragraph{Hardware \& software.} The experiments were carried out on a server with 4 NVIDIA A100 GPUs, 1 AMD EPYC CPU and 252 GB of memory.
+The algorithm and experiment implementations were based on the PyTorch~\cite{paszke2017automatic} framework.

-\paragraph{Tasks.} We use two image classification tasks on CIFAR-10, CIFAR-100~\cite{krizhevsky2009learning} and one sentiment classification task on IMDB~\cite{maas2011learning}.
-CIFAR-10 consists of 50,000 training images and 10,000 testing images in 10 classes.
-CIFAR-100 consists of 50,000 training images and 10,000 testing images in 100 classes.
-IMDB consists of 25,000 highly polar movie reviews for training, and 25,000 reviews for testing in two classes.
-In this work, we focus on the i.i.d.~case.
-Local training and validation datasets are drawn uniformly from the larger datasets and the server holds a separate test dataset for evaluating.
+\paragraph{Tasks.} Two image classification tasks on CIFAR-10, CIFAR-100~\cite{krizhevsky2009learning} and one sentiment classification task on IMDB~\cite{maas2011learning} were used.
+CIFAR-10 consists of \num{50000} training images and \num{10000} testing images in 10 classes.
+CIFAR-100 consists of \num{50000} training images and \num{10000} testing images in 100 classes.
+IMDB consists of \num{25000} highly polar movie reviews for training, and \num{25000} reviews for testing in two classes.
+We considered only the i.i.d.~learning case: local training and validation datasets were drawn uniformly from the larger datasets and the server held a separate test dataset for evaluating.

-\paragraph{Models.} For CIFAR-10 and CIFAR-100 tasks, we use two DenseNet-40 networks with about 0.17 and 0.19 million parameters respectively~\cite{huang2017densely}.
-For IMDB, we use a Transformer based classification network consisting of 2 encoder layers followed by a linear layer with a total of 17 million parameters~\cite{he2016deep}.
-In addition, word embeddings are initialized with GloVe word embeddings~\cite{pennington2014glove}.
+\paragraph{Models.} For CIFAR-10 and CIFAR-100 tasks, two DenseNet-40 network variants were used, one with 0.17 million parameters and the other with 0.19 million parameters~\cite{huang2017densely}.
+A Transformer based classification network was used~\cite{he2016deep} in IMDB tasks.
+It consisted of 2 encoder layers followed by a linear layer, with a total of 17 million parameters.
+In addition, its word embedding layer was initialized with GloVe word embeddings~\cite{pennington2014glove}.

-\paragraph{Experiment Scale.} We investigate the performance of~\methodname{} and other approaches under large-scale settings.
-Specifically, 100 clients are used in CIFAR-10 and IMDB tasks and 50 clients are used in CIFAR-100 task.
-Furthermore, a fixed fraction of $50\%$ clients are chosen randomly in each round in FedPAQ, FedDropoutAvg, SMAFD and~\methodname{} since random client selection is part of these algorithms.
+\paragraph{Experiment scale.} We investigated the performance of~\methodname{} and other approaches under large-scale learning settings.
+Specifically, 100 clients were used in CIFAR-10 and IMDB tasks and 50 clients were used in CIFAR-100 task.
+Furthermore, a fixed fraction of $50\%$ clients were chosen randomly in each round in FedPAQ, FedDropoutAvg, SMAFD and~\methodname{} since random client selection is part of these algorithms.

-\paragraph{Independent Trials.} To measure the stability of~\methodname{} and other approaches that use probabilistic methods, 10 independent trials are performed for each task.
+\paragraph{Independent trials.} To measure the stability of~\methodname{} and other approaches that use probabilistic methods, 10 independent trials were performed for each task.